 Nevco set up its Canadian operation in Orillia, Ontario.
 Paul Leskew became known as The Scoreboard Man transitioning from manufacturing and sales to strictly sales.

-The Scoreboard Man focused on developing Nevco’s markets in Ontario, Newfoundland, the Yukon and the Territories.
+The Scoreboard Man focused on developing Nevco’s markets in Ontario, Newfoundland and Labrador, The Northern Territories, Nunavut and the Yukon.